 Neighborhoods of Florence

-Sant’ Ambrogio is a quaint neighborhood around 15 minutes walk from main attractions.
-Located east of the Duomo, it feels more like a village, with colorful fresh produce markets, al fresco cafes, cobbled lanes, and leafy piazzas.
+Sant’ Ambrogio is a quaint neighborhood located east of the Duomo, around 15 minutes walk from main attractions.
+It feels more like a village, with colorful fresh produce markets, al fresco cafes, cobbled lanes, and leafy piazzas.
 It’s a great area for dining too, with traditional trattorias and pizzerias peppering the neighborhood.

-San Niccolo sits on the south side of the River Arno, close to Galleria Palatina, Palazzo Pitti, and the beautiful Boboli Gardens.
+San Niccolo sits on the south side of the River Arno, close to Galleria Palatina, Palazzo Pitti, and the Boboli Gardens.
 This neighborhood is the greenest area of Florence, with verdant sculpted gardens and parks.
 In addition, it offers the best views of the city from the viewing platform at Piazzale Michelangelo.
 Speakeasy-style bars line the riverbank and some of the city’s top restaurants, artisan stores, and upscale independent shops can be discovered here.

 Le Cure & Campo di Marte

 The northern city districts of Le Cure and Campo di Marte are located just outside the city walls.
 Here is where you can experience Florentine life away from tourists.
 The neighborhoods are home to sports teams and stadiums, as well as a plethora of entertainment venues, flea markets, and small leafy parks.

 Santo Spirito lies south of the city close to the Arno River, Palazzo Pitti, Boboli Gardens, and Torrigiani Gardens.
 The area has a hip vibe, with bustling piazzas, Baroque-style churches, and artisan workshops.
 It’s a great area to shop for handmade jewelry, enjoy a fun art class, or even have a pair of gladiator sandals made for you!